 9. Publicity.
 The following advertising, marketing, and publicity rights are granted to TurboSquid for each licensing tier:

 Standard License purchases may be fully publicized by TurboSquid and you hereby grant TurboSquid the right to use you and your company’s name, logo, and project name on the TurboSquid website and in its related marketing and advertising materials.

-Small Business and Enterprise License purchase may not be publicized by TurboSquid in any way without prior written permission of the purchaser.
+Small Business, Enterprise, and Agency License purchase may not be publicized by TurboSquid in any way without prior written permission of the purchaser.

 10. Time limitations on any claim hereunder.
 Any claim by you hereunder, including without limitation a claim for indemnification under section V must be made within two years of purchasing the 3D Model.

 11. If TurboSquid is required to collect indirect and/or transactional taxes (such as sales tax, value-added tax, goods and services tax, et al) under the laws of your state or country of residence, you shall be liable for payment of any such indirect tax.
 Where TurboSquid or you are required to collect or remit direct or indirect taxes, you may be required to self-assess said tax under the applicable laws of your country of residence.
 You acknowledge and agree that your country of residence is the same as your billing address, as is provided by you to TurboSquid in connection with your account.

 This 3D Model License is effective for use with 3D Models for use on or after March 16, 2023.